Andrew West (CC BY-NC-SA 2.0)

 I am a Research Application Manager at The Alan Turing Institute.
 It’s a new role and one we hope to use to demonstrate how by creating deeper connections between research teams and external stakeholders, the impact of the overall Programme can be significantly improved.

 I am 23 years old and currently working at a sports media company as an editor.
 I graduated in October 2020 from UCL in MSc Digital Humanities, with a year of experience in journalism.
 I also have a previous background in history, and I am about to embark on a postgraduate diploma in law, with hopes of pursuing a career at the intersection of law and technology.
 Also, I’m very keen to help address educational inequity as well as learning more about community building and the open science community!

 I am driven to engage with communities to foster an appreciation and connection for both intangible and tangible culture.
-Growing up in a small town, I learned what a gift it is to connect with people from another way of life; Open Life Sciences makes that possible.
+Growing up in a small town, I learned what a gift it is to connect with people from another way of life; OLS makes that possible.

 Currently a biochemistry student and very much interested in the field of data science and bioinformatics.
 Very keen to meet amazing people of same interest.

 I am a bioinformatician, with background in molecular/cell biology, working in the Bioinformatics Unit at Instituto Gulbenkian de Ciência (IGC), Oeiras, Portugal.